ansible/ansible.github.com/rst/modules.rst

 *pkg*:

-* A package name or package specifier with version, like foo=1.0
+* A package name or package specifier with version, like 'foo' or 'foo=1.0' to install version 1.0 of the 'foo' package.

 *state*: